GreenmanAustin/code-quiz/README.md

 # Code Quiz

 In this project, I wrote code for a timed quiz about certain web coding related concepts.
-The user had to answer 5 questions within one minute, and received a deduction of ten seconds for each wrong answer.
-The user's score was equal to the number of seconds remaining at the end of the quiz.
-The project included responsive styling, dynamically created html using JavaScript, and persistence of top scores using local storage.
+The user must answer 5 questions within one minute, and will receive a deduction of ten seconds for each wrong answer.
+The user's score is equal to the number of seconds remaining at the end of the quiz.
+The project involves responsive styling, dynamically created html using JavaScript, and persistence of top scores using local storage.

 ## Deployment